1973 Cleveland Tennis Classic

 The 1973 Cleveland Tennis Classic, also known as the Cleveland WCT, was a men's tennis tournament held on indoor carpet courts in Cleveland, Ohio in the United States that was part of the Group B circuit of the World Championship Tennis.
-It was the second edition of the tournament and was held between the April 9 and April 15, 1973.
+It was the second edition of the tournament and was held between April 9 and April 15, 1973.
 Fifth-seeded Ken Rosewall won the singles title and earned $10,000 first-prize money as well as 10 WCT ranking points.